HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/MVC/review_pers_offers_project.md

 # Reviewing the Pers_Offers project

 In this topic, you will learn about the structure of the Pers_Offers project.
-Upon opening the Pers_Offers project with Microsoft Visual Studio Code (VSC), the following directory structure should appear.
-The red marked sections will be described in detail below.
+Upon opening the Pers_Offers project with Microsoft Visual Studio Code (VSC), the following directory structure appears.
+The highlighted sections will be described in detail below.

 ![Pers_Offers MVC project overview](./images/Pers_offers_project_overview.png)

-1. The **rules** folder includes all the required rules needed to run the Pers_Offer project.
+1. The **rules** folder includes all the required rules needed to run the Pers_Offers project.
 These rules (HRF files) can be imported into HCL Digital Experience.

 2. The **Pers_OffersPortlet.java** file is a JCR 268 Java Portlet class.